Codecademy/docs/content/python/concepts/json-module/json-module.md

 ---
-Title: 'JSON Module'
+Title: "JSON Module"
-Description: 'The `json` module is used for encoding and decoding objects to and from the JSON format.'
+Description: "The `json` module is used for encoding and decoding objects to and from the JSON format."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Strings'
+  - "Strings"
-  - 'JSON'
+  - "JSON"
-  - 'Modules'
+  - "Modules"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 The **`json` module** provides tools for working with the [JavaScript Object Notation (JSON)](https://www.codecademy.com/resources/docs/general/json) format.
 It can be imported with the following line: